 For now, the agency isn’t proposing to make any of these methods mandatory.
 So far, Sitch said, gas companies have been receptive to the group’s ideas.

 Because of a drop in the price of natural gas, fracking operations have been relatively slow in the forest in the last few years, according to Ben Gamble, a natural gas forester for the 150,000-acre Tiadaghton State Forest.

 “For maybe two years straight, we’ve had almost nothing,” said Gamble, who is part of the mock well pad study team.

 But with nearly a third of the forest leased to gas companies, he expects drilling rigs to come back if the price of gas goes up.

 “We have 19 well pads that have never been drilled or fracked.
 So those are sitting available for future development,” he said.
 “We have maybe a few other well pads that weren’t completely drilled.
 So some of them we would expect, in time, if the economics are right, natural gas operators to come back.”

 Even if the companies come back, Gamble thinks there won’t be much more forest disturbance because companies should be able to use existing roads, well pads and pipelines.

-Sitch says he hopes once the companies are done with major construction, they can start re-foresting the edges of their development.
+Sitch hopes once the companies are done with major construction, they can start re-foresting the edges of their development.
 Even if the number of acres isn’t large, they can add up.

-Bringing back some of the forest is better than none at all, he says.
+For Sitch, bringing back some of the forest is better than none at all.